LyonsZhang/CINEMA-Group/content/authors/ZhengLi/_index.md

   - Alumni
 ---

-Biyi Shen is a Principal Biostatistician at Regeneron.
+Zheng Li is a Senior Principal Biostatistician at Novartis.